Entity Types

 • Type: The type of the target entity type.

-• Use Inter-Company: Indicates whether the entity to which the navigation property refers is present in the current company (cleared check box) or a different company (selected check box).
+• Inter-Company: Indicates that the entity referred to by the navigation property is present in a different company.

-• Inter-Company: Identifies the entity property that contains the company number where the reference is present.
+• Inter-Company: Identifies the entity property that contains the company number where the reference is present (applicable if the Reference Type is set to Inter-Company).

 • Nullable: Indicates whether the property can have a null value.
 If selected, the property can be blank.
 If cleared, it must always have a value.